-If you’ve got a spare wall or two in your kitchen then make the most of that space by mounting some cabinets or shelves.
-You can even leave the doors off your cabinets to show off cookbooks and your more decorative plates, bowls and cups.
-An open shelving unit or even a towel stand can perform the same function.
+If you've got a spare wall or two in your kitchen then make the most of it by mounting some extra cabinets or shelves.
+You can even leave the doors off your cabinets to show off cookbooks or decorative plates, bowls and cups.
+The Kaboodle Kitchen range of melamine shelving is lightweight, easy to install and looks great in any space.

-A good solid container will save space and look great.
-Store food in airtight containers to keep it fresh and safe from pests.
-Label the containers and stack them neatly on top of each other to fit more into smaller spaces.
+Storing food in airtight containers is a great way to keep it fresh and safe from pests.
+It's also a good idea to label and stack them neatly on top of each other to fit more into smaller spaces.

 You don't just have to use traditional kitchen storage solutions.
 Re-purposing other household items can work just as well and serve as an interesting design feature.